 - Make sure to use vinegar in the rinse cycle.

 Update #1: There are several comments from readers reporting both success and problems (namely complaining about cloudy residue issues).
 I don’t know why there’s a discrepancy, but it may have something to do with water temperature (not hot enough) or water quality (too hard, etc.).
-My dishwasher is still going strong with no problems, items are consistently clean with no residue and it’s about 20 years old–good old Maytag!
+My dishwasher is still going strong with no problems, items are consistently clean with no trace left behind and it’s about 20 years old–good old Maytag!

 Update #2: Lots of readers have offered their tried-and-true recipes and shared tips in the comments area, here are several that stand out: